-229. The applicant proposed that animals showing at least 1 month of negative test results for the shedding of GMO DNA in faeces would be transferred to an alternative facility.
-Animals that have been vaccinated with the GMO and developed tumours but have not received i.t. injections of the GMO and are no longer shedding the GMO as a result of the vaccination could also be transferred to these alternative facilities.
-Animals sourced from the wild would be released into the environment after 6 months of negative results.
-These animals would also be tested for the presence of DFT1 and DFT2 cells; animals with active DFTD would not be released into the environment.
-These measures would ensure that the devils to be transferred to an alternative facility or released into the environment do not contain residual episomes from the GM vaccine.
-These measures have been included as licence conditions.
+234. The applicant proposed that faecal samples collected from GMO-inoculated devils would be tested for the presence of the GMO weekly.
+Animals showing at least 1 month of negative test results for the shedding of GMO DNA in faeces would be transferred to an alternative facility.
+Animals that have been vaccinated with the GMO and developed tumours but have not received i.t. injections of the GMO and are no longer shedding the GMO as a result of the vaccination, could also be transferred to these alternative facilities.
+Should these animals be selected to receive the GMO as a cancer treatment, they would be returned to the contained enclosures and treated as described above.
+The applicant proposed that animals sourced from the wild would be released back into the environment after 6 months of negative tests for GMO DNA in faeces; i.e. a total of 24 weekly tests would be undertaken.
+However, as the GMO is replication defective and unlikely to undergo reactivation, it is expected that samples from animals would be negative for the GMO after 2 weeks and weekly tests over a 6 month period were considered unnecessary.
+Therefore, as a precaution, licence conditions require at least 4 consecutive negative test results with a minimum of 1 week between each test, prior to transferring an animal to an alternative facility and at least 6 consecutive negative test results with a minimum of 4 weeks between each test, prior to releasing an animal into the environment.
+Animals to be released into the environment would also be tested for the presence of DFT1 and DFT2 cells; animals with active DFTD would not be released.
+These measures imposed as licence conditions, would ensure that the devils to be transferred to an alternative facility or released into the environment do not contain residual episomes from the GM vaccine.

-230. Conditions are included in the draft licence requiring the licence holder to ensure that all GMOs, including material or waste that has been in contact with the GMO be decontaminated by autoclaving, chemical treatment or by high-temperature incineration.
+235. Conditions are included in the licence requiring the licence holder to ensure that all GMOs, including material or waste that has been in contact with the GMO be decontaminated by autoclaving, chemical treatment or by high-temperature incineration.
 Tasmanian devils may die from DFTD during the trial.
 The applicant proposed that devil remains reasonably expected to contain the GMO would be transported to UTAS and autoclaved or frozen and then autoclaved before disposal.
-The decontamination method would be validated prior to commencing the trial.
-Therefore, a licence condition has been included requiring the applicant to provide evidence that the autoclave cycle is adequate for decontamination.
+The applicant has provided evidence that the autoclave cycle is adequate for decontamination.

-231. A standard condition is included in the draft licence requiring the licence holder to ensure that dealings are conducted to ensure containment of the GMO so as not compromise the health and safety of people and minimise unintentional exposure to the GMO.
+236. A standard condition is included in the licence requiring the licence holder to ensure that dealings are conducted to ensure containment of the GMO so as not compromise the health and safety of people and minimise unintentional exposure to the GMO.

-232. Other conditions included in the draft licence are standard conditions that state that only people authorised by the licence holder are covered by the licence, and that the licence holder must inform all people dealing with the GMOs, of applicable licence conditions.
+237. Other conditions included in the licence are standard conditions that state that only people authorised by the licence holder are covered by the licence, and that the licence holder must inform all people dealing with the GMOs, of applicable licence conditions.